-First, the PACTE draft bill will allow certain professional investment funds to invest in crypto-assets, which was not possible until now in France.
+First, the PACTE bill allows certain professional investment funds to invest in crypto-assets, which was not possible until now in France.
 This proposal recognises that the development of this new economy may depend on the existence of appropriate investment vehicles capable of channelling the investments into it.
 Taking nevertheless into account the risks that this new category of assets may bear, the reform intends to rely on the skills and expertise of professional asset managers to manage these vehicles, the marketing of which shall be restricted to professional investors and high-net-worth individuals.

-Second, the reform should address the difficulties that members of the crypto-ecosystem have encountered to date when dealing with banks.
-The proposal intends to require from credit institutions that they set up objective, non-discriminatory and proportionate internal rules governing access to banking services for utility token issuers having obtained a visa, and licensed Crypto-Asset Service Providers.
+Second, the reform intends to address the difficulties that members of the crypto-ecosystem have encountered to date when dealing with banks.
+It requires from credit institutions to set up objective, non-discriminatory and proportionate internal rules governing access to banking services for utility token issuers having obtained a visa, and licensed Crypto-Asset Service Providers.
 The legislator thus creates a new incentive to seek the regulatory authorisations described above.

-The PACTE draft bill has been under discussion at the French Parliament since June 2018.
-In February 2019, the French National Assembly started its second review of the last version of the proposal, for a possible enactment of the reform by the end of the first semester of 2019.
+The PACTE bill was adopted on 11 April 2019.
+The implementation regulation, including a decree and an amendment of the General Regulation of the AMF, is expected by the end of 2019.
 It should hopefully provide interesting prospects for crypto-players throughout the world.